dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 # Known issues

-The "known issues" are GitHub issues that created with the purpose of reporting and tracking known build or test errors.
+"Known issues" are GitHub issues that are created with the purpose of reporting and tracking known build or test errors.

 [build analysis](https://github.com/dotnet/arcade/blob/main/Documentation/Projects/Build%20Analysis/Introduction.md) will have a list of known issues whenever a build error matches an existing known issues.
 This will help the developers to know when a build break is not exclusive to their build.
 This information is going to be listed at the top of the build analysis.